hd0811-code/Facial-Emotion-Recognition-Kaggle-FER-2013/README.md

 Training images are randomly transformed to improve generalization:

-* ↔️ Horizontal flipping
+* ↔️ Random horizontal flipping
-* 🔄 Small rotations
+* 🔄 Random rotations up to ±10°
-* 🖤 Grayscale normalization

 ## 🚀 Training

 For each epoch, the model follows:

 `Train 🏋️ → Evaluate 🧪 → Calculate Accuracy 📊 → Save Best Model 💾`
-Training and test loss/accuracy are recorded to track performance.